rnelson23/senny-old/README.md

 # Senny
 Senny is a personal project of mine I started because I was bored.
 It just has commands I find useful.
+This code is super outdated and I plan to rewrite the bot in Eris anyway.

 ## Commands
 ### Administration: